My partner and I are heading to Japan for the first time later in the year.

 Hope this is useful, and still at least mostly accurate.

-Dave about 9 years ago
+Dave over 10 years ago

 Dave your info seems to be in order.
 I live in Japan and you'll need to spend around 10,000 yen per day if you stay in Tokyo.
 Rather than going to Ramen shops though (which are nice) i'd suggest going to an Izakaya where you'll spend a little more money (perhaps 2-3000 yen per person) but the range of food is well worth it.
 Plus if they may have "Nomihoudai" (all you can drink) or "Tabehoudai" (all you can eat) available which will save you a heap of money, but alas, you have to ask if they have it.